FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/README.md

 # Flexy.GameFlow

-Universal Hierarchical stater machine that will manage your
+Universal Hierarchical Dynamic state machine that will manage your
 game states, transitions, in so simple way you never seen before

 Any Game is set of Game States that transition into each other